-- a. does not meet the disability criteria; - b. does not meet the level of care criteria for the Waiver for Persons with Physical Disabilities or Katie Beckett Eligibility Option; - c. does not meet the age requirement for emergency medical services as recipients must be under 65 years of age; - d. has failed to cooperate by providing medical evidence within required time frames;
+- a. does not meet the disability criteria; - b. does not meet the level of care criteria for the Waiver for Persons with Physical Disabilities or Katie Beckett Eligibility Option; - e. does not meet the age requirement for emergency medical services as recipients must be under 65 years of age; - d. has failed to cooperate by providing medical evidence within required time frames; - e. is deceased and a death certificate has not been provided on behalf of the applicant; and/or f. does not meet the timeliness requirement.

-September 14, 2011 DISABILITY DETERMINATION PROGRAM Section 1003 Page 8
+September 14, 2011 DISABILITY DETERMINATION PROGRAM Section 1003 Page 8 1 /

-MTL 21/11
+DRAFT MTL 21/11 OL

 DIVISION OF HEALTH CARE FINANCING AND POLICY Section: 1003

 MEDICAID OPERATIONS MANUAL Subject: POLICY